logux/docs/3-concepts/2-action.md

 { type: 'logux/undo', id: '1560954012838 380:Y7bysd:O0ETfc 0', reason: 'error' }
 ```

-This action ask clients to revert action. `action.id` will be equal to `meta.id` of reverted action.
+This action asks clients to revert action. `action.id` will be equal to `meta.id` of reverted action.

 Logux Server sends this action on any error during action processing.
-In this case `logux/processed` will not be sent.
+In this case, `logux/processed` will not be sent.

-Developer can create `logux/undo` in any moment on the server even after `logux/processed` was sent.
+A developer can create `logux/undo` at any moment on the server even after `logux/processed` was sent.

 <details open><summary><b>Logux Server</b></summary>